-The Warlu Way follows the trail of the Warlu or sea serpent on a on a 2480 self-drive journey through Western Australia’s spectacular Pilbara and neighbouring regions.
+The Warlu Way follows the trail of the Warlu or sea serpent on a on a 2,480km self-drive journey through Western Australia’s spectacular Pilbara and neighbouring regions.

-The journey begins at Ningaloo and from here Warlu Way presses east to Karijini National Park – a glorious fusion of plummeting gorges, rushing waters, narrowly spaced red cliffs and waterfalls.
-It takes in mining towns around Karijini like Newman, Tom Price and Paraburdoo and tells you of the riches being mined from deep within the sun baked earth.
+The journey begins at Ningaloo and from there the Warlu Way presses east to Karijini National Park – a glorious fusion of plummeting gorges, rushing waters, narrowly spaced red cliffs and waterfalls.
+It takes in mining towns around Karijini such as Newman, Tom Price and Paraburdoo and tells you of the riches being mined from deep within the sun-baked earth.

 The drive returns to the coast at Karratha – gateway to the Dampier Archipelago and the Burrup Peninsula.
 These areas are home to up to a million rock engravings known as petroglyphs.

-Warlu Way then journeys to the north and east passing through towns like Cossack, Roebourne, Port Hedland and Marble Bar, each boasting colourful histories rich in tales of pearling, gold and pastoralism.
-From here it travels along the coast to the nature rich Eighty Mile beach before reaching the Kimberley.
+The Warlu Way then journeys to the north-east passing through towns including Cossack, Roebourne, Port Hedland and Marble Bar, each boasting colourful histories rich in tales of pearling, gold and pastoralism.
+From here it travels along the coast to the nature-rich Eighty Mile Beach before ending in the Kimberley.

 Driving the Warlu Way opens your eyes to the Indigenous people’s relationship and connection to the land.